 The Toxics Use Reduction Institute awards grants to community organizations, municipal departments and small businesses to encourage people to switch to safer alternatives or methods.
 We fund trainings, workshops, material development and the purchase of safer products.

-Visit our Library of Past Projects page to read about all TURI-funded projects that have made a difference to public health and the environment in Massachusetts.
+Visit our Topic Areas page to read about all TURI-funded projects that have made a difference to public health and the environment in Massachusetts.
 We encourage grant recipients to replicate and build upon past projects.
 So check out the many projects about green cleaning, organic lawn care and more to develop your ideas for funding.